Intravenous Sedation (“Twilight Sedation”)

 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
 At North Shore Oral Surgery, L.L.C., we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.

 Disabled patients may face added challenges in maintaining their oral health.
 Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflux, or dry mouth as a result of medication.
-Dr. Montazem meets these challenges with sedation dentistry for the disabled.
+Drs.
+Montazem, Montazem or Chase meets these challenges with sedation dentistry for the disabled.
 He is skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.

 Sedation Dentistry for the Fearful